Read Our Latest Blog Post

 |Dep.
 Dates||Price from

-Stengelsen is one of three original fish farms overlooking the Alta River.
+Stengelsengården is one of three original fish farms overlooking the Alta River.
+The lodge is run by Trasti & Trine (Johnny Trasti and Trine Lyrek) and is a very special place to spend a few nights - the accommodation, food, hospitality and ethos are hard to beat.
 The lodge has 10 guest rooms in two buildings for a total of 19 guests and all have super comfortable beds and private shower and WC.
 The lodge is one of the cosiest and most comfortable guesthouses we know of with a large living room with an open fire and is the perfect location for guests to sit and relax and get to know one another and share experiences, whilst enjoying a hot drink or a glass of something slightly more intoxicating!
 The lodge has a lovely communal dining room where local, organic food is served from the kitchen which is under the direction of Johnny Trasti, Head Chef at Sorrisniva Igloo Hotel's fabulous restaurant, Chef of the Year 2009 and one of the owners of the lodge.
 Johnny believes in only using fresh, seasonal ingredients and this is apparent in the delicious food the lodge is so proud of.
 The lodge is situated in a beautiful, peaceful area on the edge of a wooded forest, overlooking the Alta River and benefits from having no street lighting – all the better to view those mystical Northern Lights.
 We love it and are delighted to be able to share it with you.
-(Meet the People - Northern Lights Lodge ).
+For further inspiration view their video below.

 A very seasonal hotel and impossible to give a star rating, although for the sheer uniqueness of this place, and the time involved to create something so imaginative, we feel it deserves 5 stars.
 The hotel is completely made from snow and ice and boasts its own bar and ice sculpture gallery along with hotel rooms (though not with shower and WC, these are located inside the 'warm area').
 The beds are topped with reindeer fur and warm sleeping bags are provided to sleep in which are capable of keeping you comfortable and warm - even at minus 30 - though the temperature inside is usually between -4 and -7.
 Restaurant Laksestua is the Igloo Hotel's wonderful restaurant and is a traditional wooden building complete with large open-fire in the centre.
-Johnny Trasti is the Head Chef and was awarded Chef of the Year 2009 which means the food is very, very good!
+It is the pefect place to meet other people and share your experience, plus the food is superb.

 5-COURSE ARCTIC GOURMET DINNER AT EMMA'S DRØMMEKJØKKEN from Tromsø